 The limitation of a handheld unit is less wattage, compared to a fixed mount.
 Range of a handheld also typically suffers because there is no external antenna.
 Remember that a VHF's range is line-of-sight; so an 8 foot antenna, or mast-top antenna used by most Fixed Mount VHF's will give you much more range.
 Also, fixed mount units are usually 25 Watts, compared to the 5 or 6 Watts for the majority of handheld VHF.

-All of our handheld VHF radios are waterproof, and most of them float.
+All of our handheld VHF radios are waterproof, and some of them float.
 So the price difference tends to be based on the battery capacity and life, the accessories included, and DSC/GPS capability.
-The most popular handheld VHF we sell is the Standard Horizon HX870S.
+The most popular handheld VHF we sell is the Standard Horizon HX890S.
 Another popular radios is the Icom M73 VHF

 We carry a large selection of both handheld and fixed mount VHF radios, from trusted manufacturers such as Standard Horizon, Raymarine, Simrad and ICOM.